B12 Patch B12 Patch B12 Patch

 1) Statistics

 According to the U.S. Centers for Disease Control and Prevention, approximately 5 million Americans suffer from fibromyalgia syndrome, compared with 1 million who suffer from chronic fatigue.
-If you suspect one of the two, seek a fibromyalgia diagnosis first.
-A rheumatologist often determines fibromyalgia, while an infectious disease specialist is more likely to diagnose CFS.
+If you suspect you have one or the other, seek a fibromyalgia diagnosis first.

 2) The substance P factor

 Fibromyalgia patients have 300% more substance P, a chemical that your brain uses to spread pain signals throughout your body.
 The more substance P your body emits following an injury, the stronger your body’s reaction to pain.
-If you have fibromyalgia, then you suffer three times the amount of muscular pain or joint aches than people who don’t have chronic illness.

 3) It’s in the zone